To apply for CFMC Scholarships: Click here to visit the Scholar Select portal.

 Eric Pierce Memorial Scholarship: Provides a scholarship for a Martinsville High School senior who has enrolled or been accepted into an institution of higher learning in pursuit of a major in outdoors, parks, or the environment.
 Applicant must demonstrate financial need.

-The Morgan County A-Team: This scholarship is open to High School senior participants of the Peers Project program in the MSD of Martinsville school system.
+The Morgan County A-Team: This scholarship is open to High School senior participants of the A-Team program in the MSD of Martinsville school system.
 In addition to full participation in the program’s requirements, applicants must have made a presentation during 3rd trimester or have trained a group in practice during 3rd trimester, and have demonstrated leadership skills.
 Additional essay questions are required for applicants to this scholarship.
-Applicants should contact Jackie Richardson for more information.

 Jeff Quyle Leadership Scholarship: The Quyle Entrepreneurial Scholarship is intended to award two $500 scholarships to two Morgan County students who have a heartfelt desire to return to Morgan County after their post-secondary education and start a new business enterprise that will not only support their own family, but will bring value to our community through investment, employment, and or services offered, as well as demonstrate the achievements that are possible for those who dream and preserve with values and scruples.